EricssonResearch/dnt/doc/config_format.md

 * `oam` receives OAM reply messages out-of-band, can have any number of these, the default one is the first one in alphabetic order
     * `ip` return address to listen on (required)
     * `port` return port (default: 6634)
+* `oam_eth` receives Ethernet OAM reply messages out-of-band.
+Can have any number of these, the default one is the first one in alphabetic order.
+It will listen on all of them, but will use the default for sending.
+    * `iface` the name of the hardware interface.
+It should be a VLAN interface, used for management VLAN
 * `oam_cmd` OAM command interface, can have only one, use `telnet` to connect to it, use the `help` command
     * `ip` address (optional, accept incoming telnet connections on any address if not given)
     * `port` listening port (default: 8000)